PerviyYegor/internshipSoftServe/task7/README.md

 4. The last output of the script should provide a local URL address with forwarding ports from Minikube.
 Copy and paste this URL into your browser to check connections to EC2 instances in the target Prometheus section.
+Note: Do not close terminal session until you want to have access to Prometheus service from outside (your browser)

 That's all.
 Thank you for your attention!